 Pitney did have a more serious side, though.
 He released a song in the late 1960s called “Somewhere in the Country”, sympathetically exploring the world of an unmarried mother.
 Nothing to raise an eyebrow now, but brave for a mainstream artist at the time.
 This track likewise explores darker terrain.
 You wouldn’t pick it from the arrangement, which is up-tempo and almost bouncy, but it is a subtle subversion of the girl-next-door love song.
 I have always found this sub-genre a bit creepy: possessive male watches girl grow into woman, plots marriage.
 “Rose of Spanish Harlem” is one; “Living Next Door to Alice” is another.
 If I were Alice, I too would get as far away as possible.

-The “Blue Angle” of the title is a doomed beauty from the wrong side of the tracks, and at the time of singing has fallen very low.
+The “Blue Angel” of the title is a doomed beauty from the wrong side of the tracks, and at the time of singing has fallen very low.
 The male singer does care for her, but respects her art and her independence: loyal friend rather than brooding control freak.

 A strange song which lures you in, then makes you think.